top of page

 What is the significance of the Massachusetts School Building Authority (MSBA) program and its participation with Millis?

-• The Town of Millis has been granted a baseline reimbursement rate of 53.53% to eligible project costs.
-There is the ability to earn additional incentive reimbursement points.
+• The Town of Millis has been granted a starting reimbursement rate of 59.08% for all eligible project costs.

 What is the expected cost of the proposed Middle/High School project?